Create reports, apps, dashboards, plots and more that match your company’s brand guidelines with a single _brand.yml

 file you can collect brand logos, colors, fonts and typographic choices, typically found in your company’s brand guidelines.
 This _brand.yml

-can be used Quarto and Shiny for Python1 to instantly basic themes that match the brand guidelines.
+can be used by Quarto and Shiny for Python1 to quickly create basic themes that match the brand guidelines.

 _brand.yml